Moving to Taipei || A Guide By Those Who Made The Move

 1 USD = approx 30 NTD (correct at time of publication)

-The name of the Taiwan currency name is the “New Taiwan Dollar“, NTD or NT$ in its shortened form.
+The currency name is the “New Taiwan Dollar“, NTD or NT$ in its shortened form.

-To refer to Taiwanese money in every day Taiwanese, Taiwan currency is often referred to as ‘kuai’, literally meaning ‘piece’.
+To refer to money in everyday conversation, local people use the word ‘kuai’, literally meaning ‘piece’.

 This is the same as how it’s referred to in Mainland China (either that or Renminbi, more formally)